janboddez/indieblocks/readme.txt

 More details can be found on [https://indieblocks.xyz/](https://indieblocks.xyz/).
 Issues may be filed at [https://github.com/janboddez/indieblocks](https://github.com/janboddez/indieblocks).

 == Changelog ==
+= 0.6.0 =
+"Facepile" likes, bookmarks, and reposts (and the Reactions block1).
 = 0.5.0 =
 Add Bookmark, Like, Reply and Repost blocks.
 Additional title options.
 = 0.4.0 =